micheunderscore/micheunderscore/README.md

 - 🔭 I’m currently working on ...
 -->

-- 🔭 I’m currently working on Furnishing Futures AR project
+- 🔭 I’m currently working on a secret app project _shhhhh_
-- 🌱 I’m constantly improving on React, React Native, GraphQL and Javascript.
+- 🌱 I’m constantly improving and learning new things on React, React Native, GraphQL and Javascript.
-- 🤔 I’m looking for help with integrating Vuforia AR within a React Native project.

 <details>
   <summary>:zap: Github Stats</summary>